vicsantus/chatbot-project/README.md

 The project is a simple chatbot, made in React, React Native and Context Api.
 It saves the entire conversation when exiting asking the user to download the conversation in csv.

+## ⚠️ Attention
+When using the application.
+The bot will ask for the application's username and password.
+User username is `lexart` and password is `lexart123`.
+It will not be possible to use the entire application without entering the username and password correctly when asked.

 ## 🤖 How the project works

 When starting the project you have 5 options to chat with the bot.